DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/cali_pro.rst

 This page is about **Universal Robot** (alias as UR) specific instruction of Calibration.
 Please make sure you have read `Installation and Setup <https://daoai-robotics-inc-daoai-vision-user-manual.readthedocs-hosted.com/en/latest/hardware/robot/ur_setup.html>`_ and `Calibration <https://daoai-robotics-inc-daoai-vision-user-manual.readthedocs-hosted.com/en/latest/hardware/robot/cali_pro.html>`_.

 ..
 Note ::
 	The Calibration programs in default DaoAI package is ready to use.
-If user does not plan to change the Calibration process flow, we recommend to leave the program as it is.
+If you do not plan to change the Calibration process flow, we recommend to leave the program as it is.
-	If user decides to modify the program, please make sure it matches the communication protocols with DaoAI Vision side.
+	If you decided to modify the program, please make sure it matches the communication protocols with DaoAI Vision side.
 For detail of communication details please see `Socket <https://daoai-robotics-inc-daoai-vision-user-manual.readthedocs-hosted.com/en/latest/hardware/robot/socket.html>`_ and `Communication Flow <https://daoai-robotics-inc-daoai-vision-user-manual.readthedocs-hosted.com/en/latest/hardware/robot/comm.html>`_ .

 The goal of Calibration is to confirm the relation between Robot Base and Camera(Camera to Base).